AET-CS/aet-cs.github.io/white/2026/research/proposal_skeleton.md

 ## 6. Milestones / Variations

 Identify 4-6 concrete checkpoints across the year.
+You don't need exact dates, but this should keep you busy until May.
 What are the big pieces that need to fit together, and in what order will you tackle them?
 Also give two alternatives -- an easy and a hard version of your project.
 Prove that there is not just *one* path to success.

 ## 7. Expected Outcomes / Significance